Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The more specialized CRP test for heart disease risk is not covered in this article.

-Because the CRP test tells you only if you have swelling and doesn't pinpoint what is causing it, your healthcare provider will likely order more tests.
+Because the CRP test tells you only if you have inflammation and doesn't pinpoint what is causing it, your healthcare provider will likely order more tests.
 These may include:

 Erythrocyte sedimentation rate, or ESR, test.
 Like the CRP, this test measures inflammation.
-It's not as sensitive as the CRP, but it's easy to do and gives additional information, so many doctors will order it at the same time.
+It's not as sensitive as the CRP, but it's easy to do and gives additional information, so many healthcare providers will order it at the same time.

 Antinuclear antibody (ANA) test.
 The ANA test measures autoantibodies that attack your cells.
 This is important in the diagnosis of some autoimmune diseases.